 I recognize that this is a rather lengthy recitation of the events of the past few months told from my vantage point in Kyiv.
-But I also recognize the importance of the matters your Committees are investigating, and I hope that this chronology will provide some framework for your questions.
+But I also recognize the importance of the matters your committee is investigating, and I hope that this chronology will provide some framework for your questions.
+As I mentioned in my October 22 deposition, the information and quotes in my testimony are based on my best recollection as well as a review of my personal notes.

-I wish to conclude by returning to the points I made at the outset.
+Let me return to the points I made at the outset.
 Ukraine is important to the security of the United States.
-It has been attacked by Russia, which continues its aggression against Ukraine.
-If we believe in the principle of sovereignty of nations on which our security and the security of our friends and allies depends, we must support Ukraine in its fight against its bullying neighbor.
+The largest country in Europe by land mass, Ukraine is a young democracy, struggling to join Europe and ally itself with the United States.
+It has been violently attacked by Russia, which continues its armed aggression against Ukraine to this day.
+If we believe in the principle of the sovereignty of nations on which our security and the security of our friends and allies depends, if we believe that nations get to decide on their own economic, political, and security alliances, we must support Ukraine in its fight against its bullying neighbor.
 Russian aggression cannot stand.